 It’s not too late to do some spring cleaning: the kitchen is a great place to start.
-Check out our list of useful kitchen gadgets you’ll wish you had sooner.
+Check out our list of useful kitchen gadgets and utensils you’ll wish you had sooner.

 Listen, we’re not here to waste anyone’s time.
 We’re not going to pretend anyone needs a popcorn maker, an electric can opener, or a bagel slicer in their day-to-day life.
 While these items seem like fun, they take up way too much space and are total dust collectors.
 This is a list of kitchen gadgets that will actually make your life easier.
 Ready for a kitchen that would fill Martha Stewart with envy?
 Read on!

 What Are Kitchen Gadgets?

 Bringing it back to square one for a second, a “gadget” is commonly defined as a “small device or tool, especially an ingenious or novel one.”
 Some of these kitchen gadgets border more on “mad scientist” than “world-class chef.”